 These organizations and publications are some of the more helpful sources of information on the teaching of English as a foreign or second language.

-William Royer
+William Royer Or contact the USIS office in your area.

 English Language Division

 United States Information Agency

 301 4th Street, SW

 Washington, DC 20547